camunda/camunda-docs/howtos/documentation-guidelines.md

 - There should be no more than **nine** elements per diagram.
 Otherwise, complex processes may be broken into more than one diagram.

 **Operate & Tasklist**
-Operate and Tasklist screenshot automation is currently underway with plans for launch in the first quarter of 2023.
+Operate and Tasklist screenshot automation is currently in the backlog.

 **Optimize**
 Most of the screenshots in the user guide can be updated automatically: